-There are two classes of customer data that flow through Office Online servers: user metadata and customer content (documents, presentations, workbooks, and notebooks).
+There are two classes of customer data that flow through Office for the web servers: user metadata and customer content (documents, presentations, workbooks, and notebooks).

-User metadata consists of URLs, email addresses, user IDs, etc. This data lives in memory and travels back and forth between Office Online and the WOPI host through HTTPS.
-Office Online goes to great lengths to scrub all personally identifying information (PII) from its logs.
-This is regularly audited to ensure Office Online is compliant with several different privacy standards (such as FedRamp in the USA).
+User metadata consists of URLs, email addresses, user IDs, etc. This data lives in memory and travels back and forth between Office for the web and the WOPI host through HTTPS.
+Office for the web goes to great lengths to scrub all personally identifying information (PII) from its logs.
+This is regularly audited to ensure Office for the web is compliant with several different privacy standards (such as FedRamp in the USA).

-In the case of customer content, Office Online retrieves it from the host in order to render it for viewing or editing.
+In the case of customer content, Office for the web retrieves it from the host in order to render it for viewing or editing.
 In the image below you can see how WOPI is used to fetch content from the host and send content changes to the host (ContosoDrive in this case).

 With the exception of caching (discussed below), it is reasonable to say that customer content only lives on Office Online servers during a user session.
-That is, a user can reasonably expect that when they end an editing session, their content will no longer live anywhere on Office Online servers once it has been saved to the host.
-The key exception here is the Office Online viewing cache.
+That is, a user can reasonably expect that when they end an editing session, their content will no longer live anywhere on Office for the web servers once it has been saved to the host.
+The key exception here is the Office for the web viewing cache.

-In order to optimize view performance for PowerPoint Online and Word Online, Office Online stores rendered documents in a local disk cache.
-This way, if more than one person wants to view a document, Office Online only has to fetch it and render it once.
-It is important to note that a complete removal of the cache would significantly degrade the customer experience for many users and dramatically increase the cost of running Office Online.
+In order to optimize view performance for PowerPoint for the web and Word for the web, Office for the web stores rendered documents in a local disk cache.
+This way, if more than one person wants to view a document, Office for the web only has to fetch it and render it once.
+It is important to note that a complete removal of the cache would significantly degrade the customer experience for many users and dramatically increase the cost of running Office for the web.

 Documents in the cache are indexed using a SHA256 hash that is generated based on the contents of the file (or some other unique attribute of the file).
 No user information is used to index the file.
-On every request for a file, if the WOPI host validates the access token, Office Online uses the SHA256 hash returned by the host (or generated based on file id + version value) to check for the file in the document cache.
+On every request for a file, if the WOPI host validates the access token, Office for the web uses the SHA256 hash returned by the host (or generated based on file id + version value) to check for the file in the document cache.
 Since the SHA256 hash is an enormous number that is generated using information that is unique to the file, there is essentially no chance of the same number being generated twice.
-Also, since the hash is generated using information unique to the file and not based on any sort of user data, Office Online cannot retrieve information that is specific to a given user.
-Office Online specifically does not log the SHA256 hash when the file is cached so that it is effectively impossible for Office Online to retrieve information associated with a specific host or user without the participation of the host.
+Also, since the hash is generated using information unique to the file and not based on any sort of user data, Office for the web cannot retrieve information that is specific to a given user.
+Office Online specifically does not log the SHA256 hash when the file is cached so that it is effectively impossible for Office for the web to retrieve information associated with a specific host or user without the participation of the host.